 Origin Broadband offers three different broadband speeds – one ADSL and two fibre packages.
 The three speeds are more or less the same as those offered by most broadband providers.

 Origin’s standard plan comes with average download speeds of 11Mbps and average upload speeds of 1Mbps.
 This might not sound a lot but will be plenty if there's only a couple of you using the internet.
 It is fast enough to stream Netflix and to do most everyday things online.

 This package comes with a 12-month contract and you get a free router of course but that’s it, there are no bells and whistles here.

-Origin Max gives you even faster speeds – 67Mbps download and 17Mbps upload.
-This should be enough bandwidth to keep you going even with quite a few of you logging on at the same time.
+Origin Max Fibre gives you even faster speeds – 67Mbps download and 17Mbps upload.
+This should be enough bandwidth to keep you going even with quite a few of you using the internet or streaming at the same time.